Hymn-RoyCHANG/RC_NetworkProxy/README.md

 }];
 ```
 #### 3.2 The specified data parser
-you can use the **'RC_HTTPResponseDataParser'** to parse the response data for a request.
+you can use the **'RC_HTTPResponseDataParser'** to parse the response data for a certain request.
 It has higher priority than the global response data parser

 ```objc
 @protocol RC_HTTPResponseDataParser <NSObject>